devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 ## Cluster Preparation

 Before you start you have to install a number of components you'll use during the workshop.
-The first two are `Gitea` for providing Git services in your cluster and `CodeReady Workspaces` as development environment.
+The first one is `OpenShift Data Foundation`.
+We'll start with it because the install takes a fair amount of time.
+Number two and three are `Gitea` for providing Git services in your cluster and `CodeReady Workspaces` as development environment.
 But fear not, both are managed by Kubernetes [operators](https://cloud.redhat.com/learn/topics/operators) on OpenShift.

+## Install `OpenShift Data Foundation`

+Let's install `OpenShift Data Foundation` which you might know under the old name `OpenShift Container Storage`.
+It is engineered as the data and storage services platform for OpenShift and provides software-defined storage for containers.

+- Login to the OpenShift Webconsole with you cluster admin credentials
+- In the Web Console, go to **Operators > OperatorHub** and search for the `OpenShift Data Foundation` operator
+- Install the operator with default settings

+After the operator has been installed it will inform you to install a `StorageSystem`.
+From the operator overview page click `Create StorageSystem` with the following settings:
+- **Backing storage**: Leave `Deployment Type` `Full deployment` and for `Backing storage type` make sure `gp2` is selected.
+- Click **Next**
+- **Capacity and nodes**: Leave the `Requested capacity` as is (2 TiB) and select all nodes.
+- Click **Next**
+- **Security and network**: Leave set to `Default (SDN)`
+- Click **Next**

+ You'll see a review of your settings, hit `Create StorageSystem`

+ As mentioned already this takes some time so go ahead and install the other two prerequisites.
+We'll come back later.

 ## Install and Prepare Gitea